vanheeringen-lab/ANANSE/README.md

     * `-n, --ncore`
       Specifies the number of threads to use during analysis.
     * `-g, --genome`
+      The genome that is used for the gene annotation and the enhancer location.
-      The genome of your data.
-For example, hg38.
-The genome is recommended to download by `genomepy`.
-The default setting is hg19.
+      This can be either the name of a genome installed with [genomepy](https://github.com/vanheeringen-lab/genomepy), for example `hg38`, or the name of a genome FASTA file, for example `/data/genomes/hg38/hg38.fa`.
+It is recommended to use a genome installed by `genomepy`.
+The default setting is `hg19`.
     * `-a, --annotation`
-      The input 12 columns BED file with gene annotation in your genome version. [***This***](/data/hg38_genes.bed) is an example BED annotation file of human hg38.
+      The input 12 columns BED file with gene annotation in your genome version. [***This***](https://github.com/vanheeringen-lab/ANANSE/raw/master/data/hg38_genes.bed) is an example BED annotation file of human hg38.
     * `-p, --motifs`
       The input Motif file. [***This***](/data/gimme.vertebrate.v5.1.pfm) is an example Motif file in vertebrate. if provided there should also be a motif2factors.txt file and a factortable.txt file in the same folder. [***This***](/data/gimme.vertebrate.v5.1.motif2factors.txt) is an example of motif2factors file. [***This***](/data/gimme.vertebrate.v5.1.factortable.txt) is an example of factortable file.
     * `-f, --filter_promoter`